Immune Boosting Foods: 7 Options to Support Your Child

 7 min read

 Your little one’s immune system is their very own dedicated defence against invading germs.
 Busy at work every day, it’s an important part of supporting their overall health and wellbeing.

 No one likes to see their little one feeling poorly, so you may be wondering how can you support your child’s immune system to keep unwanted bugs at bay.

 Packed full of nutrients, a balanced diet is one of the best ways to do this.
 But, which particular foods help to support your little one’s immune health?

-Read on to discover 7 foods that can help to support your child’s first line of defence as well as some handy serving suggestions to help you incorporate them into their diet.
+Read on to discover seven immune boosting foods as well as some handy serving suggestions to help you incorporate them into their diet.

 Why is this important?
 Vitamin C assists your child’s response to foreign bugs and germs as well as aids iron absorption, which is another important nutrient for maintaining healthy immune system function (1).

 Serving suggestion: Many children enjoy citrus’ sweet taste.
 But, if your little one gets bored of eating orange wedges, try incorporating citrus on skewers with more of their favourite fruits.

 Like citrus fruits, strawberries are also a source of vitamin C (1).

 Serving suggestion: If your child doesn’t like the seedy texture of strawberries, try blending a handful into a yummy fruit smoothie.